 5. How are my advisors performing?

-Another problem for individuals with high net worth who have multiple advisors need to solve is determining the performance of your financial advisors.
+Another problem individuals with high net worth who have multiple advisors need to solve is determining the performance of your financial advisors.

-The right technology delivers the means to accurately assess the credibility of your investors’ reports.
+The right technology delivers the means to accurately assess the credibility of your managers’ reports.
 If an advisor boasts gains but your family office management platform is showing a loss (which is a real-life example), you can then ask your advisor to provide relevant proof of the difference.

 6. How reliable is this tech?